A Chekanov-Eliashberg algebra for Legendrian graphs

-For the van Kampen theorem of DGAs, we need to argue that the admissible disks in $\sL$, $\sT$, and $\sL\#_{\phi_\sfv}\sT$ are compatible with tangle replacement.
-We first define a {\em replacement} with respect to $\phi_\sfv$ for a certain pair of admissible disks $f^1$ and $f^0$ in $\sL$ and $\sT$, respectively.
+For differentials, we need to argue that the admissible disks in $\sL$, $\sT$, and $\sL\#_\sfv\sT$ are compatible with tangle replacement.
+We first define a {\em replacement} for a certain pair of admissible disks $f^1$ and $f^0$ in $\sL$ and $\sT$, respectively.